-Trial attorney Kirk G. Warner has been admitted as a Fellow to the American College of Trial Lawyers, one of the premier legal associations in North America.
-The College is an invitation only Fellowship that is composed of the best trial lawyers from the United States, Canada and Puerto Rico.
+Trial attorney Kirk G. Warner has been admitted as a Fellow of the American College of Trial Lawyers, one of the premier legal associations in North America.
+The College is an invitation-only Fellowship that is composed of the best trial lawyers from the United States, Canada and Puerto Rico.

 Kirk has been practicing for 37 years and leads Smith Anderson’s Products Liability, Mass Tort and Catastrophic Loss, Asbestos and Toxic Torts, and Pharmaceutical and Medical Device Litigation practice areas.
 He has investigated, litigated and tried cases throughout the United States in all levels of trial and appellate courts and has also served as lead counsel nationally, regionally and statewide to multiple automotive and consumer products manufacturers.